billyyyyy3320/Billy/blog/_en/2019-9-8-dive-into-vuepress-with-plugin-apis.md

 > Called when a (production) build finishes, with an array of generated page HTML paths.

 What to be generate has been prepared [earlier](#pages).
-But before generating, VuePress will add a 404 page if it doesn't exist.
-It means VuePress will also run `extendPageData`.
+But before generating, VP will add a 404 page if it doesn't exist.
+It means VP will also run `extendPageData`.

-When generating each file, VuePress will invoke [createBundleRenderer](https://ssr.vuejs.org/api/#createbundlerenderer) which helps VuePress render HTML with those manifest files.
+When generating each file, VP will invoke [createBundleRenderer](https://ssr.vuejs.org/api/#createbundlerenderer) which helps VP render HTML with those manifest files.
 Further infos, please head to [Vue SSR](https://ssr.vuejs.org/api/).
 Those manifest files will be removed very soon after use.
 That's why you've never seen them in your output folder.

-When everything is done, VuePress run `generated`.✌️
+When everything is done, VP run `generated`.✌️

 ## Wrap up

 So, this approach really led me from beginning to end.
 Although it may not cover every concept, it saved me from thinking where should I start?
-Hope it can help you get clear about VuePress or feel more comfortable to dive into the source code.
+Hope it can help you get clear about VP or feel more comfortable to dive into the source code.

 ::: slot diagram
 ![VuePress lifecycle](@assets/vuepress/lifecycle.png)